FC Noah: Colours and badge

 As FC Artsakh the club's main kit colours were red and white, however following the rebranding, the club chose black and a light green to represent the club.

-Umbro became the kit supplier for the 2019-20, following two years of using Nike.
+Umbro became the kit supplier for the 2019–20, following two years of using Nike.

 Badge history

 From 2017 to 2019, the club operated as FC Artsakh, bearing a red round badge with an eagle.
-Following the 2019 rebranding as FC Noah, the club's emblem was changed to a simple black text:"Yerevan Armenia Football Club Noah".
+Following the 2019 rebranding as FC Noah, the club's emblem was changed to a simple black text "Yerevan Armenia Football Club Noah".

+From 2024-25 season FC Noah rebranded own logo.

 Stadium

 At the beginning phase of the 2018–19 Armenian Premier League season, FC Noah used the Mika Stadium, located in the Shengavit neighborhood of Yerevan, as their home ground until matchday 8.
 They were then forced to leave the Mika Stadium due to the inappropriate pitch conditions, and between matchday 9 and 14 they played at the Pyunik Stadium before moving to the artificial-turf pitch of the Dzoraghbyur Training Centre at the eastern outskirts of Yerevan.

 For the 2019–20 Armenian Premier League season, FC Noah played at the Alashkert Stadium located in the same neighbourhood of Yerevan.

 After starting the 2021–22 Armenian Premier League season playing their home games at the Yerevan Football Academy Stadium in Yerevan, Noah moved their home games to the Armavir City Stadium in Armavir in February 2022.

+From 2023-24 season FC Noah started to play in Abovyan City Stadium named after Vahagn Tumasyan.